Insider Guide To Seljalandsfoss Waterfall, Iceland

 Seljalandsfoss waterfall in Iceland.

-How to get to Seljalandsfoss waterfall from Reykjavik?
+How to get to Seljalandsfoss from Reykjavik?

-If you choose to drive, you should follow Route 1 South from Reykjavík until you reach exit 254 (Seljalandsfoss/Skógafoss).
+Follow Route 1 South from Reykjavík until you reach exit 254 (Seljalandsfoss/Skógafoss).
 Follow the signs for “Seljalandsfoss” and turn right onto the Ring Road toward Selfoss.
 After 8 km, you will arrive at your destination.

-You can also take a bus or taxi, but it will be more expensive than driving yourself.
 Alternatively, you can also book a South Coast Iceland tour from Reykjavik and travel easily.
 The tour will introduce you to the beautiful waterfalls and black sand beaches.

 Seljalandsfoss waterfall in Iceland.